VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 ### 2.3.1 Scenario A: Continued Municipal Assessment Jurisdiction

-The size and capacity of some small Vermont municipalities make it difficult to mandate that they maintain and submit standardized parcel data to the state without providing adequate resources to help cover the costs.
+The size and capacity of some small Vermont municipalities make it difficult to mandate that they maintain and submit standardized parcel data to the state without providing resources to help cover costs.
 Still, it is important to note that 90% of towns in Vermont currently maintain parcel data, either independently or through vendors.

-Municipalities that do maintain parcel data should be required to adhere to the State’s basic standard and submit their data to the state.
-This approach would mirror the adoption of Municipal Plans in Vermont, where towns are not mandated to adopt plans, but if they do, they must include provisions specified in 24 V.S.A. § 4382.
+Municipalities that do maintain parcel data should be required to adhere to the State's basic standard and submit their data to the state.
+This approach would mirror the adoption of Municipal Plans in Vermont, where towns are not mandated to adopt plans, but if they do, they must include provisions specified in [24 V.S.A. § 4382](https://legislature.vermont.gov/statutes/section/24/117/04382).

 At the same time, adding new requirements for municipalities without new incentives may not significantly increase the number of towns maintaining and submitting standardized data.
 Therefore, it is recommended that this be done in tandem with the approach outlined in Act 68 Section 4.
 (3) (G):